agrif/quartustcl/README.md

  [docs]: https://quartustcl.readthedocs.io/en/latest/

-`quartustcl` is a Python module to interact with Intel Quartus TCL shells.
-It opens a single shell in a subprocess, then helps you with reading and writing data to it, and parsing TCL lists.
+`quartustcl` is a Python module to interact with Intel Quartus Tcl shells.
+It opens a single shell in a subprocess, then helps you with reading and writing data to it, and parsing Tcl lists.

 ## Installation